XPH0816/Library-management-system/README.md

 # How to Start the Program
 To Start the program

-Create the Database with name **"library"** before use the .sql file
+1. Create the Database with name **"library"** on your MySQL Database Management System

+2. Import the **.sql** file to your Database Server
-> __.sql__ file is use for setup the sql server
+> __.sql__ file is use for setup the Database Server

-1. Change the Directory to that file
+3. Change the Directory to that file
-2. Install the Requirements File
+4. Install the Requirements File
 ```bat
 $ pip install -r requirements.txt
 ```
-3. Run the program
+5. Run the program
 ```bat
 $ python main.py
 or